 It was reported that all cities and townships in Tazewell and Woodford County went dry that day except for Pekin and East Peoria.

-The Washington city election, which happened two weeks later, also included the saloon question, although the vote was irrelevant due to the previous township election.
+The Washington city election, two weeks later, also included the saloon question, although the vote was irrelevant due to the previous township election.

-With the implementation of local prohibition, which according to the local media pitted the “preacher men” vs. the “saloon men,” the city became invigorated.
-There was a city-wide push for the promotion of Washington, projecting the town as a wealthy bedroom community of Peoria.
+With the implementation of local prohibition, which, according to the local media, pitted the “preacher men” vs. the “saloon men,” the city became invigorated.
+There was a city-wide push to promote Washington, projecting the town as a wealthy bedroom community of Peoria.
 The outward appearance of Washington was put at a premium.
-For example, after local prohibition was enacted the paving of roads and sidewalks was made a high priority, and then was highly publicized in Washington as well as other local papers of the vicinity.
-With that promotion, residential development occurred outward in all directions from the square.
+For example, after local prohibition was enacted, the paving of roads and sidewalks was made a high priority.
+Then, it was highly publicized in Washington and other nearby newspapers.
+With that promotion, residential development occurred outward from the square.
 Later on, the push expanded to attract industry.
-These tactics seemed to work, as by 1920 Washington had gained back the 300 residents they had lost during their “wet” years.
+These tactics seemed to work, as by 1920, Washington had regained the 300 residents they had lost during their “wet” years.